-Energy as an Instrument of Foreign Policy25 Jun 2015, Posted in Blog Posts
+Energy as an Instrument of Foreign Policy25 Jun 2015, Posted in All Posts, Blog Posts

 A Report Published by Aii

 Energy is a common commodity required by every nation that influences every aspect of economy, civil society, and even foreign policy.
 With advancements in technology and renewable energy sources, countries throughout the world are re-focusing on their energy infrastructure to encourage greater economic stability and energy security.
 Just as these nations develop their energy infrastructure, their policies in relation to other countries, shift as well.

 The Alliance for Innovation and Infrastructure (Aii) released an in-depth report on energy practices and how it has affected foreign policy in the past and how it is currently affecting international relations.